tendermint/tendermint/docs/tendermint-core/running-in-production.md

 is [valid and within allowed
 ranges](https://github.com/tendermint/tendermint/blob/27bd1deabe4ba6a2d9b463b8f3e3f1e31b993e61/p2p/netaddress.go#L209).

-This may not be the case for private networks, where your IP range is usually strictly limited and private.
-If that case, you need to set `addr_book_strict` to `false` (turn off).
+This may not be the case for private or local networks, where your IP range is usually strictly limited and private.
+If that case, you need to set `addr_book_strict` to `false` (turn it off).

 - `rpc.max_open_connections`